csdms/bmi/docs/source/bmi.info_funcs.rst

 * In C and Fortran, the *name* argument is a a character array, and an integer status code indicating success (zero) or failure (nonzero) is returned.
-* In C++ and Python, this argument is omitted, and a string -- a basic type in these languages -- is returned from the function.
+* In C++, Java, and Python, this argument is omitted, and a string -- a basic type in these languages -- is returned from the function.

 [:ref:`info_funcs` | :ref:`basic_model_interface`]